Aircraft General Knowledge (AGK)

 How a turbo system works

 A turbo system is basically a turbine and a compressor.
 The turbine is driven by the exhaust gasses and is connected through an axis with the compressor which is placed in the air inlet system.
-The compressor will increase the pressure of the air inlet, resulting in an increase in intake speed.
+The compressor will increase the pressure of the intake air, resulting in a higher manifold pressure.
 This increases the motor-power.
 Turbine compressors rotate at a very high RPM, around 80.000 RPM to 100.000 RPM in some cases.

 The schematic drawing of a turbine-compressor combination.

 As a result of the compressed intake and the flow of hot exhaust gasses, the temperatures of a turbo will increase very high.
 Turbo’s can even be glowing red.
-Turbo engines therefore often have a intercooler, where inlet air is compressed and colled.
+Turbo engines therefore often have a intercooler, which cools the compressed intake air before it enters the engine.
 This is similar to a radiator.
 Turbo engines also need some minutes of stationary running before shutting down to completely cool down.

-A waste gate is a extra portion at the exhaust part where waste air can flow through in cases of having enough air.
+A waste gate is a valve in the exhaust system where part of the exhaust gases can bypass the turbine to control turbocharger speed and manifold pressure.
 Some engines have a automatic waste gate function, in these type planes you can use full power on sea level.

 Fuel System (3)